vegaprotocol/documentation/docs/tutorials/proposals/market-proposals.md

 import TabItem from '@theme/TabItem';

 ## Market proposals
 Propose a new market on Fairground.

 1. The annotated example describes what is needed for each field in the proposal.
 2. To create your own proposal and submit it using the command line, you will need to copy the JSON example into a text editor, and edit it with the values you want for the market.
 3. Connect to your Vega Wallet, and note your wallet name and public key.
 4. To propose a market you will need:
-   * 1 (ropsten) Vega token, staked to a validator, to submit the proposal
+   * 1 (ropsten) Vega token, associated with the public key you're using to propose the market, and staked to a validator.
    * enough of the settlement asset (testnet) available to place the liquidity commitment that you have built in the proposal.
 5. Copy the command shown in the 'command line' tab, edit the fields for your wallet name and pub key, and replace the sample market proposal details with yours
 6. Use the command line to submit your proposal.